2020-21 Fellowship Grant Program for Early Career Workshop Participants

 Funding Process and Conditions

 Any significant change in your project must be approved in advance by the Wabash Center.
-Send a letter or email to Gina Haile (Grants Coordinator) that describes and justifies the changes so that we can determine whether the new plan falls within the intent of the approved fellowship.
-If during the course of the fellowship you are unable to meet the terms of the award, you are obliged to inform the Wabash Center immediately.
+Send a letter or email to Stacie Cordell, Grants & Finance Administrator, that describes and justifies the changes so that we can determine whether the new plan falls within the intent of the approved grant.
+If during the course of the fellowship grant you are unable to meet the terms of the award, you are obliged to inform the Wabash Center immediately.